-Wendy Heller is Professor of Psychology in the Clinical/Community Division, former Director of Clinical Training and Department Head in the Psychology Department, and a part-time Beckman Institute faculty member in the Cognitive Neuroscience Group.
+Wendy Heller is Professor of Psychology in the Clinical/Community Division, Head of the Department of Psychology, former Director of Clinical Training, and a part-time Beckman Institute faculty member in the Cognitive Neuroscience Group.
 As of 2014 she was appointed Provost Fellow with a special focus on campus diversity.
-She holds a B.A. in Spanish and Psychology with Honors from the University of Pennsylvania and an M.A. and Ph.D. in Biopsychology from the University of Chicago.
-Her research investigates the neural mechanisms associated with emotion-cognition interactions and their implications for psychopathology.
+She holds a B.A. in Spanish and Psychology with Honors from the University of Pennsylvania and an M.A. and a Ph.D. in Biopsychology from the University of Chicago.
+She is a Licensed Clinical Psychologist (Illinois).
+Her research investigates neural mechanisms associated with emotion-cognition interactions and their implications for psychopathology.
 She is particularly interested in examining cognitive and emotional risk factors associated with the development or maintenance of anxiety and depression.
-She uses behavioral and neuroimaging methods such as neuropsychological task performance, functional magnetic resonance imaging (fMRI), electroencephalography (EEG), and event-related potentials (ERPs).
-She draws on psychological theories to model how fundamental emotion and personality constructs can be mapped onto brain systems to clarify the neural mechanisms of emotion and psychopathology.
+She uses behavioral and psychophysiological methods such as neuropsychological task performance, functional magnetic resonance imaging (fMRI), electroencephalography (EEG), and event-related brain potentials (ERPs).
+She draws on psychological theories to model how fundamental emotion and personality constructs can be mapped onto brain systems to clarify neural mechanisms in emotion and psychopathology.
 In turn, the neuropsychological and neuroimaging findings are used to inform psychological theories of emotion and psychopathology.
-Her work has been funded by the National Institute of Mental Health (NIMH).
+Her work has been funded by the National Institute on Drug Abuse (NIDA) and especially the National Institute of Mental Health (NIMH).

 Megan obtained a B.S. in Cognitive Science from University of California, Merced.
 Her undergraduate research with Dr. Anne Warlaumont focused on the development of infant precursors of language using neural-level models of dopamine-modulated spike-timing dependent plasticity and articulatory synthesizers.
 Early PhD research focused on using fMRI to characterize the neural changes associated with a mindfulness-based intervention.
 Megan’s current research interests include utilizing neuroimaging data such as fMRI to specify the architecture of artificial neural networks.
 This is to understand how large-scale brain networks are instantiated at the neural population level.
 She hopes to apply these insights to develop a more comprehensive understanding of how clinical interventions such as meditation training exert their therapeutic effects.